 The Company does not control the efforts of its distributors and its distributors are not prohibited from selling competing products.
 Our ability to sell our products depends largely on the Company's relationships with such distributors.
 Accordingly, we are subject to the risk that they may not commit the financial and other resources to market and sell our products to our level of expectation, they may experience financial hardship or they may otherwise terminate our relationship on short notice.
 In the U.S. clinical laboratory marketplace, many of our existing and potential customers purchase our products through our two national distributors, Cardinal Health and Fisher Health.
 Our sales account executives work in tandem with the distributor's sales representatives to gain access to decision makers within the majority of U.S. medical facilities.
 In addition, the Company relies on its distribution network to negotiate pricing arrangements and contracts with Group Purchasing Organizations and their affiliated hospitals and other members.
-For the years ended December 31, 2015 and 2014, 90% and 48%, respectively of total revenue from the sale of the Company's Heparin/PF4 Assay products was generated through our U.S. distributors' purchases, with Cardinal Health accounting for 57% and 36% of such sales for each year ended December 31, 2015 and 2014.
+For the years ended December 31, 2016 and 2015, 87% and 78%, respectively of total product revenue from the sale of the Company's Heparin/PF4 Assay products was generated through our U.S. distributors' purchases, with Cardinal Health and Fisher accounting for 63% and 65% of such sales for each year ended December 31, 2016 and 2015.
 In the future, if we are unable to maintain existing relationships and/or grow to be recognized as a prominent medical device supplier within these organizations, and/or develop new relationships with additional U.S. and international distributors, our competitive position would likely suffer and our business would be harmed.

 We have just begun to develop formal business relationships with foreign distributors for all of our in-line products.
 We will therefore be dependent upon the financial health of these organizations to further grow our business internationally.
 If a distributor were to go out of business, it would take substantial time, cost and resources to find a suitable replacement and the product registrations and certifications held by such distributor may not be returned to us or to a subsequent distributor in a timely manner or at all.
 Any failure to produce foreign sales may negatively affect our profitability in the short and long-term.
 Since some of our products have CE-Marks and/or are earmarked for sale in Europe where healthcare regulation and reimbursement for medical devices vary significantly from country to country, this changing environment could adversely affect our ability to sell our products in some European countries.
 In addition, the Company is working with its joint venture partner in mainland China to register several of its products for eventual sale.
-Since additional clinical studies must be performed by our joint venture partner within Chinese healthcare facilities as part of their regulatory submission, there is no guarantee that the results of their protocol will support the successful registration of the products and permit sales activity.
+Since additional clinical studies must be performed by our joint venture partner within Chinese healthcare facilities as part of their protocol will support the successful registration of the products and permit sales activity.
 Failure to gain product registration in China will hinder the Company's ability to increase its revenue.